devrich78/upPIC/README.md

 ___Why do you keep adding abbreviations ( abbr ) in your text, it's odd ?___

-The reason is because of completeness but mostly it's to help new comers to the abbreviations ( also to help me rememeber certain new abbreviations I have learned such as "repo" for meaning a "GitHub.com Repository" ).
+The reason is for completeness and also to help me rememeber certain new abbreviations I have learned such as "repo" for meaning a "GitHub.com Repository".

+Primarily I have been doing this for years as per my background in support and techinal writing.
+It helps new comers to programming and other fields to more quickly become famililar with new/common abbreviations that would help them better understand their fields of interest.

 I'll try to avoid doing it too much as to not annoy anyone.

+__Why do you have so many spelling mistakes here and there ?__

+I'm a tech, not an english professor.
+Although this is something that I work at improving, occasionally a spelling error still occurs here and there.
+Please bare with me and I'll try to correct them as I find them :-)